By: Jaime W. Mejía (Translated by Jessica Schwartzman)

 Countries like Mexico, Colombia, Honduras, Guatemala, El Salvador, Venezuela, experience violence on par with Afghanistan, Syria, and Iraq.
 It seems outrageous that because of this, the world may start to categorize Latinos, generally kind people, as criminals and terrorists.

-Continuing with this story, long ago, it was surprising to find oneself in dangerous circumstances because we all took care of ourselves; The employment situation, the economy and our needs were different.
+Long ago it was highly unusual to find oneself in a dangerous situation because we took care of one another, employment circumstances were different, the economy was different and our needs were not what they are today.

 Currently, cell phone robberies have become common, as have carjackings, armed muggings, and assaults in stores and pharmacies involving vulnerable pedestrians.
 In fact, these events have become far too common.